Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: System Model

 \section{System Model}

 We consider a network that consists of one edge server (ES) that is equipped with computing capabilities and serves $U$ users, denoted as $\mathcal{U}=\{1,2,\ldots,U\}$ (as shown in Fig.~\ref{fig:system-model}).
 Each user $u$ has a local dataset $\mathcal{D}_u$ with $D_u$ data samples.
-For each dataset $\mathcal{D}_u = \{x_{u,i}, y_{u,i}\}^{D_u}_{i=1}$, $x_{u,i} \in \mathbb{R}^d$ is an input vector of user $u$ and $y_{u,i}$ is its corresponding output (e.g., the truth predict labeled by experts).
-The BS and all IoT devices of users cooperatively perform an FL algorithm over wireless networks for data analysis and inference.
-Hereinafter, the FL model that is trained by each user's dataset is called the \textit{local FL model}, while the FL model that is generated by aggregation algorithms at the ES (e.g., FedAvg \cite{2017-FL-FedAvg}, FedProx \cite{2020-FL-FedProx}, SCAFFOLD \cite{2020-FL-Scaffold}) is called the \textit{global FL model}.
+For each dataset $\mathcal{D}_u = \{x_{u,i}, y_{u,i}\}^{D_u}_{i=1}$, $x_{u,i} \in \mathbb{R}^d$ is an input vector of user $u$ with dimensionality $d$, and $y_{u,i}\in\mathbb{R}$ is its corresponding output (e.g., the data ground truth labeled by experts).
+In the considered network, IoT devices do sample the training data from the locally available datasets.
+IoT devices can also sample the data from a static environment, where the data distributions remain fixed during the learning process.
+The ES and all IoT devices of users cooperatively perform an FCL algorithm over wireless networks for data analysis and inference.
+Hereinafter, the FCL model that is trained by each user's dataset is called the \textit{local FCL model}, while the FCL model that is generated by aggregation algorithms at the ES (e.g., FedAvg \cite{2017-FL-FedAvg}, FedProx \cite{2020-FL-FedProx}, SCAFFOLD \cite{2020-FL-Scaffold}) is called the \textit{global FCL model}.